NabaviLab/CNV-Sim/README.md

 The number if repetitions (duplications) varies between individuals in the human population.

 The Copy Number Variation Simulator (CNV Sim) is a tool used to generate a set of artificial DNA fragments for Next Generation Sequencing (NGS) read simulation.
-When aligned back to the reference genome, the artificial generated reads show variations in the whole exome regions.
+When aligned back to the reference genome, the artificial generated reads show variations in the CNV regions.
 Variations can be either amplifications of deletions.

+CNV-Sim offers two types of simulation:

+- CNV simulation in whole genome.
+CNV-Sim wraps the functionality of [ART](http://www.niehs.nih.gov/research/resources/software/biostatistics/art/) to introduce variations in the genome.
+- CNV simulation in whole exome.
 CNV-Sim wraps the functionality of [Wessim](https://github.com/sak042/Wessim) to introduce variations in the targets.

 ## Use CNV-Sim
 ### CNV-Sim website